Steps to Receiving Financial Aid

 7. Apply for jobs

 If you determine that you need additional income, plan ahead and start to look for jobs early.
 BYU-I employs hundreds of students each semester.
 You can view open on-campus jobs on the student job board.
 Check around town as well.
 Many great employers will work around your school schedule!

 8. Accept Loans

 For some students, work, grants and scholarships may not be enough to cover all their educational expenses.
 Loans, when used judiciously, can be an additional resource to help fund your education.
-You will need to accept the amount of your loan offer that you need approximately 3-4 weeks before the beginning of the semester by completing a Stafford Loan Acceptance Form.
+Accept the amount of loan you will need approximately 3-4 weeks before the beginning of the semester by logging into your Financial Aid Portal.
+Student loans may be accepted within the portal.
 Don’t forget to complete loan Entrance Counseling (EC) and sign and submit your Master Promissory Note (MPN) online at studentloans.gov.
 Your loan funds will not be released to you until these two steps are completed.